 Institutions still treat her as a live artist, not a frozen monument

 That continuing institutional activity matters because it confirms that Frankenthaler has not been relegated to a specialist corner of art history.
-Her work keeps returning because the paintings still look like solutions to problems that painters never really stop facing: how to balance accident and control, how to make scale feel intimate, how to let color carry structure.
+Her work keeps returning because the paintings still look like solutions to problems that painters never stop facing: how to balance accident and control, how to make scale feel intimate, how to let color carry structure.

 Why Helen Frankenthaler still belongs in the library